Chart Color Schemes

 AreaSearch analysis of employment trends sees Point Clare performing better than 85% of local markets assessed across Australia

-In contrast, finance & insurance employed only 3.5% of local workers, below Greater Sydney's 7.3%.
-Employment opportunities appeared limited locally, as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment levels increased by 2.8% while the labour force increased by 3.1%, causing the unemployment rate to rise by 0.3 percentage points.
-In comparison, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment.
-State-level data from NSW to November 25 showed employment had contracted by 0.03%, losing 2,260 jobs, with an unemployment rate of 3.9%.
-This compared favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 estimated that national employment would expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Point Clare's employment mix suggested local employment should increase by 7.0% over five years and 14.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+In contrast, finance & insurance employs only 3.5% of local workers, below Greater Sydney's 7.3%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 2.8%, while labour force increased by 3.1%, causing the unemployment rate to rise by 0.3 percentage points.
+In comparison, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Point Clare's employment mix, local employment is estimated to increase by 7.0% over five years and 14.3% over ten years.

 Frequently Asked Questions - Employment